 While management believes that the Phase I human clinical trials of the TAP Cancer Vaccine in oncology will commence in fiscal year 2009 there can be no assurances that they will occur on this time frame, if at all.
 We may not commence or complete the pivotal clinical trials of the TAP Cancer Vaccine or commence or complete clinical trials involving any other product candidates or may not conduct them successfully.
-Further, our development costs will increase if we experience any future delays in the preclinical trials for the TAP Cancer Vaccine or complete the clinical trials for the TAP Cancer vaccine or other potential products or if we are required to perform additional or larger clinical trials and users effect upon our business.
+Further, our development costs will increase if we experience any future delays in the preclinical trials or clinical trials for the TAP Cancer Vaccine or other potential products or if we are required to perform additional or larger clinical trials than currently planned.
+Any substantial delay of or the failure to complete the clinical trials would have a material adverse effect upon our business.